masamerc/sevp/README.md

 ## Usage

 > [!Important]
-> SEVP will create a default config file in `$HOME/.config/sevp.toml` if it doesn't exist when you run it for the first time.
+> `sevp` will create a default config file in `$HOME/.config/sevp.toml` if it doesn't exist when you run it for the first time.

 ### Main command: `sevp`

 Running `sevp` without any arguments will read your config and use the `default` target.
 - `sevp` command will bring up a TUI for you to select a value.
-- for `aws` target as an example, you will be choosing a profile to use by setting the `AWS_PROFILE` environment variable.
+- for `aws` target as an example, you will be choosing a profile by setting the `AWS_PROFILE` environment variable.

 ```bash